1967 Alabama Crimson Tide football team: Tennessee

 After their victory over Vanderbilt, Alabama moved into the No. 6 position in the AP Poll prior to their game against Tennessee.
 Against the Volunteers, the Crimson Tide lost their first game since the 1965 season and ended a 25-game unbeaten streak with this 24–13 loss.
 After Walter Chadwick scored on a one-yard touchdown run for the Vols, Alabama responded with an eight-yard Ken Stabler touchdown that tied the game 7–7 at the end of the first quarter.
 The score remained tied at the half after a scoreless second quarter.

 Tennessee then took a 17–7 lead in the third quarter on an 11-yard Chadwick touchdown pass to Ken DeLong and a 47-yard Karl Kremser field goal.
 Alabama responded with their final points early in the fourth quarter on a one-yard Ed Morgan touchdown run, but a Stabler pass was later intercepted by Albert Dorsey and returned 31-yards for a touchdown and a 24–13 Vols victory.
 The Tennessee win was also their first over the Crimson Tide since the 1960 season.
 In the game, Stabler threw five interceptions.
-The loss brought Alabama's all-time record against Tennessee to 23–20–7.